andred1729/andred1729.github.io/_projects/power_on_touch.md

 Our project, Power-on-Touch, explores an idea to eliminate batteries in everyday objects by powering them solely through user interaction.
 Developed as part of our research at the University of Chicago's Human-Computer Integration Lab, this technology harnesses resonant inductive coupling to wirelessly transfer energy from a wearable transmitter to devices as the user interacts with them.

+When I joined the project, Alex, author, was rushing to get the paper done for the CHI deadline, so I helped integrate the technology into several applications alonside making the wearable for the board.

-Our applications were several, including a self-opening box, restaurant call button, lockers, a microphone, a lock-box, and a scale.
+Our applications include a self-opening box, restaurant call button, lockers, a microphone, a lock-box, and a scale.

 Here is the demonstration of the lock-box / doorknob.
 It was actually pretty interesting to make—we first realized that servo motors were hideously inefficient for our purposes (we were transmitting around 1–2 watts), as you can see: